 A nursery can be simply a space set aside in your vegetable garden for growing seedlings, a cold frame, plastic or glass greenhouse, or even a conservatory or utility room.

 In the simple plan above I have placed a nursery near the shed, so that it is close to garden tools and is relatively sheltered.

 Allotment Planting Design – Paths

 Every plot needs a plan for paths to avoid walking over beds.
-Traditionally, an allotment simply has paths running down each side of a single long bed.
+Traditionally, an allotment has paths running down each side of a single long bed.
 In the plan above, this approach has been adapted with both vertical and horizontal paths to create squares for crop rotation.

 Allotment Planting Design – Storage

 Create a space for garden storage, and put this at the back of the plot.
 Storage often involves height, so placing this furthest away from the sun will prevent shadows.